Frequently Asked Questions (FAQs)

 Do you accept insurance?

 Yes!
-We accept insurance on an out-of-network basis.
+Sacred Roots is an in-network provider with Anthem Blue Cross Blue Shield.
+We work with other commercial insurance companies on an out-of-network basis.
 Navigating insurance benefits and reimbursements can be challenging because each insurance company has its own requirements and regulations.
 Let us help you navigate!
 At your initial prenatal visit, we will collect your insurance information so that we can determine your insurance eligibility.

 How does billing and payment work?